 If one of your employees does become a victim in a KRE situation, the early hours are critical in determining all the facts of the situation.
 According to Security Magazine, the communicator you select to engage with the captor should be able to influence the hostile party while avoiding confrontation.
 The communicator needs to then determine what is the financial criteria for the safe release of the victim.
 The initial counteroffer should never be made until there is proof of life.
 Other stakeholders that should be involved in various capacities are law enforcement, government officials, the victim’s family, and potentially, the media.

-Security teams should communicate their larger plans with the organization and guidelines for employees on how to stay safe, that may include recommending employees do not come to the office that day and avoiding the surrounding area if possible if there is concern for their safety.
-If employees still plan on coming into the office, provide clear instructions on what to do in the case of an evacuation or lock down.
+Security teams should communicate their larger plans with the organization and guidelines for employees on how to stay safe, which may include recommending employees not come to the office that day and avoiding the surrounding area if possible if there is a concern for their safety.
+If employees still plan on coming into the office, provide clear instructions on what to do in the case of an evacuation or lockdown.